DanyunHe/arphia_conspersa/README.md

 # Grasshopper Wing Analysis Pipeline

-Code for extracting and analyzing morphological information from grasshopper wing images (Arphia conspersa).
+This repository contains the code for the usage note in paper XXX.
+It contains the pipeline to extract and analyze the morphological information from raw wing images in the grasshopper Arphia Conspersa wing dataset.

 ## Pipeline Overview

-1. **Find Points** - Identify key regions (background, forewing, hindwing, body) using DeepLabCut
+1. **Find Points** - Identify key regions (background, forewing, hindwing, body) using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut)
-2. **Wing Extraction** - Separate forewing and hindwing using Segment Anything Model (SAM)
+2. **Wing Extraction** - Separate forewing and hindwing using [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything)
 3. **Alignment & SVD** - Align images and apply SVD to emphasize wing skeleton
-4. **Domain Segmentation** - Segment wing domains and veins using Cellpose
+4. **Domain Segmentation** - Segment wing domains and veins using [Cellpose Model](https://www.cellpose.org/)
 5. **Venation Network** - Convert masks into graph structure with vertices and edges

 ---